 Most children can read by the end of first grade, but a student who struggles at the beginning of their reading career can get better.

 If your child has trouble learning to read or has been diagnosed with a Learning Disorder, contact us online or find a center near you.
-For over a decade, we’ve helped over 30,000 children improve the critical skills needed to create a brighter path for their future.
+For over a decade, we’ve helped over 50,000 individuals improve the critical skills needed to create a brighter path for their future.
 You can also view the research and results of the program on the website.